Mohamed-A-Elshafey/SDN-DDoS2025/README.md

 This document outlines the steps required to generate SDN-CSV files as depicted in the methodology flowchart.

-1. #Establish SDN Virtual Environment
+#1.
+Establish SDN Virtual Environment

 First, we installed Ubuntu 22.04.3 LTS as the base operating system.

-2. Install Mininet and Ryu Controller
+#2.
+Install Mininet and Ryu Controller

 Mininet is a network emulator that allows users to create virtual networks on a single machine, widely used for SDN simulations.
 Ryu is an open-source SDN controller written in Python that provides network programmability.

 Installation Steps:

-Update system
+   -Update system
    sudo apt update

-Install Mininet
+  -Install Mininet
   sudo apt install mininet -y

-# Set up a Python virtual environment for Ryu
-python3 -m venv ryu-env
+  -Set up a Python virtual environment for Ryu python3 -m venv ryu-env source ryu-env/bin/activate
-source ryu-env/bin/activate

-# Install Ryu and dependencies
+  -Install Ryu and dependencies
   pip install ryu
   dep pip install eventlet==0.30.2 pip install psutil

-# Start the Ryu controller
+  -Start the Ryu controller
   ryu-manager ryu.app.ofctl_rest

-3. Build SDN Network
+#3.
+Build SDN Network

 We implemented an SDN network similar to CIC-DDoS2019, consisting of: